seborama/govcr/README.md

 ## Filter functions

+In some scenarios, it may not possible to match **tracks** the way they were recorded.

+For instance, the request contains a timestamp or a dynamically changing identifier, etc.

+In other situations, the response needs a transformation to be receivable.

+Building on from the above example, the response may need to provide the same identifier that the request sent.

+Filters help you deal with this kind of practical aspects of dynamic exchanges.

 ### Influencing request comparison programatically at runtime.

-`RequestFilters` receives the request Header / Body to allow their transformation.
-Both the live request and the replayed request are filtered at comparison time. **Transformations are not persisted and only for the purpose of influencing comparison**.
+`RequestFilters` receives the **request** Header / Body to allow their transformation.
+Both the live request and the recorded request on **track** are filtered in order to influence their comparison (e.g. remove an HTTP header to ignore it completely when matching).

+**Transformations are not persisted and only for the purpose of influencing comparison**.

 ### Runtime transforming of the response before sending it back to the client.

 `ResponseFilters` is the flip side of `RequestFilters`.
-It receives the response Header / Body to allow their transformation.
+It receives the **response** Header / Body to allow their transformation.
 Unlike `RequestFilters`, this influences the response returned from the request to the client.
-The request header is also passed to `ResponseFilter` but read-only and solely for the purpose of extracting request data for situations where it is needed to transform the Response.
+The request header is also passed to `ResponseFilter` but read-only and solely for the purpose of extracting request data for situations where it is needed to transform the Response (such as to retrieve an identifier that must be the same in the request and the response).

 ## Examples